Institute of Cancer Therapeutics

 Early diagnosis and personalised healthcare are the future to winning the battle against human disease including cancer.
 At the ICT, we fuse genetics, cell biology, medicinal chemistry and pharmacology to take medicines and diagnostics from concept to clinic.

 The ICT is world-renowned for research, training and partnership with industry.
 We are located in a purpose-built building carrying over 30 years’ experience in drug discovery, pharmacology, metabolite profiling and pharmacokinetics.
 We work closely with Stanford, Harvard, Oxford, Cambridge, the University of Sheffield, the Bradford Royal Infirmary, St James Hospital and the Royal Hallamshire.
-Our team provides broad services to industry ranging from target validation to preclinical studies.
-Our excellence is testified by substantial investment from industry and research councils, leading to high impact outputs, innovation and knowledge transfer.

 Whether you are a commercial organisation looking for a high-quality service, a student seeking top-notch training or a scientist wishing to be embedded in a stimulating and nurturing environment - we look forward to working with you.
-Professor Sherif El-Khamisy, Head of the Institute of Cancer Therapeutics
+Professor Sherif El-Khamisy, Director of the Institute of Cancer Therapeutics

 Networks and Partners